satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 ERC721 describes non-fungible token.
 Btw it is also knowns as __NFT__, which basically means exactly that (__Non Fungible Token__).
 Non-fungible means that every token is not equal to any other token.
 As opposite to ERC20 where all tokens are equal.

-Most known example of ERC721 are CryptoKitties, where each kitten is a token described by the ERC721 compliant conrtact with bunch of additional functions.
+Most known example of ERC721 is CryptoKitties, where each kitten is a token described by the ERC721 compliant contract with a bunch of additional functions.

-Most known example of ERC20 therefore is any ICO, as 99% of them are based on ERC20 compliant Ethereum contracts.
+Most known example of ERC20, therefore, is any ICO, as 99% of them are based on ERC20 compliant Ethereum contracts.

 Unlike ERC20 you can't just store amount of tokens in a wallet.
 Every token is unique so you have to store owner of each token instead.